anchtun1212/master-spring/building-consuming-rest-services/README.md

  - By default Actuator doesn't expose many of the endpoints since they have sensitive information.
 We can expose them using the

    this property: `management.endpoints.web.exposure.include=*`, we add this property only for `prod` profile.

+ - To check the data inside spring boot admin UI, you should add the right dependencies in pom.xml and add the right

+   configurations inside application.properties then run spring boot admin server and then run this application and make some

+   actions and see those actions in spring boot admin UI.